pulse2percept/pulse2percept/CONTRIBUTING.rst

        :align: left

     These issues are asking for new features to be added to the project.
+    Make sure to include a :ref:`test case <dev-contributing-test>` for every new function/class that you write.
+    Each API change should be :ref:`annotated in the docstring
+    <dev-contributing-changes>`.

     .. image:: https://img.shields.io/badge/-doc-FEF2C0.svg
        :target: https://github.com/pulse2percept/pulse2percept/labels/doc